core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Note that, if "kid2" is different from "kid1" and the 'kid' field is omitted from the response - which is possible if the request was protected in pairwise mode - then the client will compute a wrong keystream to decrypt the countersignature (i.e., by using "kid1" rather than "kid2" in the 'id' field of the 'info' array in {{sssec-encrypted-signature-keystream}}), thus subsequently failing to verify the countersignature and discarding the response.

-   This ensures that the client remains able to correctly perform the ordering and replay protection of responses within a long exchange, even in case the server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
+   This ensures that the client remains able to correctly perform the ordering and replay protection of responses within a long exchange, even if the server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.

 * In step 8, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
-Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the client's storage.
+When this behavior is specified by the application, it mitigates attacks that aim at overloading the client's storage.

 ## External Signature Checkers # {#sec-processing-signature-checker}